-Discover the magic of El Bulli in your own kitchen with this incredible bean soup recipe.
-This dish, originating from the world-renowned restaurant, transforms simple cannellini beans into a luxurious, creamy soup with a burst of flavor from the accompanying picada.
+Discover the trick to El Bulli in your own kitchen with this incredible bean soup recipe.
+This dish, originating from the world-renowned restaurant, transforms simple cannellini beans into a luxurious, creamy soup with a hit of flavor from the accompanying picada.
 Perfect for a sophisticated yet comforting meal, this bean soup is a testament to how humble ingredients can create extraordinary dishes.
 It’s surprisingly easy to make, making gourmet dining accessible at home.

 Time: 30 min